 There are various legends that surrounds this temple, but legend aside this temple is gorgeous and very photogenic.
 This is probably one of the most beautiful temples I have ever seen in my life.

-Entrance to Bhimakali Temple is free and visitors are free to leave some donations.
+Entrance to Bhimakali Temple in Sarahan is free and visitors are free to leave some donations.
 There are some rules that a visitor must adhere to.
 Photography inside the tower is not allowed, shoes/slippers must be removed and strictly no leather goods (belts, wallets etc).
 There’s a locker where you could leave your belongings safely.